-- 11.2.1 Contractor must conduct a final test of the completed Production Solution System setup and infrastructure [refer to Paragraph 5.1.3 (Test Strategy, Updated) above], including a repeat of: - The Operational Readiness Test, - b.
+- 12.1 Contractor must conduct a final test of the completed Production Solution [System setup and infrastructure (refer to Paragraph 5.1.3 (Test Strategy, Updated) above)], including a repeat of: - a.
+The Operational Readiness Test, - b.
 User Acceptance Test Review, and - c.
-Performance Test. - 11.2.2 Defects identified and documented during the final testing of completed System setup and infrastructure must be corrected by Contractor in a reasonable time that will be specified by County Project Manager (based on the circumstances). - 11.2.3 After all defects are corrected, Contractor must re-execute the System setup and pre-Production test to demonstrate readiness for certification by the County and Contractor.
+Performance Test. - 12.2 Contractor must correct defects identified and documented during the final testing of completed System setup and infrastructure within a reasonable time specified by County Project Manager (based on the circumstances). - 12.3 After all defects are corrected, Contractor must re-execute the System setup and pre-production test to demonstrate readiness for certification by the County and Contractor.
 Contractor and County Project Manager will certify, in writing, that the tests have been completed, the results are acceptable, and that the Project is ready for cutover.

-Deliverable 11.2 - Certification of Production Solution
+Deliverable 12 - Certification of Production Solution

-Deliverable 11.2, Production System has been delivered, reviewed, approved, and certified in accordance with review process described in Attachment A.2 (Deliverable Acceptance Process) to Exhibit A (Statement of Work) to the Contract.
+Deliverable 12, Production System has been delivered, reviewed, approved, and certified in accordance with the document review process described in Attachment A.2 (Deliverable Acceptance Process) to Exhibit A (Statement of Work) to the Contract.

-12.0 Task 12 Solution Go-Live
+13.0 Task 13 NLRS Solution Go-Live, Warranty Period and Final Acceptance

-12.1 Subtask 12.1 - ABIS Go-Live

-Contractor must execute the approved cutover strategy as defined and presented in the IAD (Deliverable 5 - Completed Implementation Assessment Strategy).
-Contractor must update the IAD as necessary, or at the direction of County Project Manager.
-Contractor and the County will coordinate all the steps required for the ABIS Solution's Go-Live.
-All ABIS Interfaces [refer to Attachment A.4 (ABIS System Interfaces) to Exhibit A (Statement of Work) to the Contract] identified as required at Go-Live must be operational and Deficiency-free.
-During the phased Solution Go-Live, and until the County concurs with Final Acceptance Certificate [refer to Subtask 13.3 (Final Acceptance Criteria and Verification) below], Contractor must:

-- Monitor the ABIS Solution while on-site by documenting/maintaining incident logs by Severity Level, and track the non-critical issues for future resolution. - b.
+- 13.1 Subtask 13.1 NLRS Go-Live - 13.1.1 The County plans on a phased Solution Go-Live period of 14 Days.
+Contractor must update the IAD (Deliverable 5 Completed Implementation Assessment Strategy) as necessary or at the direction of County Project Manager.
+Contractor and the County will coordinate all the steps required for the NLRS Solution's phased Go-Live.
+All NLRS Interfaces [refer to Attachment A.3 (System Interfaces) to Exhibit A (Statement of Work) to the Contract] identified as required at Go-Live must be operational and Deficiency-free.
+During the phased Solution Go-Live, and until the County concurs with Final Acceptance (refer Paragraph 13.4 below), Contractor must: - Monitor the NLRS Solution while on-site by documenting/maintaining incident logs by Severity Level, and track the non-critical issues for future resolution, - b.
 Analyze System performance and usage and, if necessary, promptly notify County Project Manager if problematic, - c.
-Retrieve data entered by Users in the legacy system daily, and upload data into the ABIS Solution, - d.
+Retrieve data entered by Users in the legacy system daily and upload data into the NLRS Solution,

+- d.
 Coordinate with the County all major Deficiency(ies), for Contractor's correction and testing/retesting by the County, - e.
 Monitor and report all Solution regression issues discovered by either Contractor or the County, and - f.
-Assist the County in verifying that the ABIS Solution meets Final Acceptance Criteria.
+Assist the County in verifying that the NLRS Solution meets Final Acceptance Criteria.